Restream/reindexer/fulltext.md

 ```
 ## Using select functions
 It is possible to use select functions to process result data.
-For now you can use snippet, snippet_n and highlight, debug_rank.
+For now, you can use snippet, snippet_n and highlight, debug_rank.
 For composite indexes the result of the function will be written in to corresponding subfields.
 You can not put [,)\0] symbols in functions params.
 If the value contains special characters, it must be enclosed
 in single quotes.